natstar93/tl-ldn-rockband/README.md

 * Right-click your playlist's name in the Spotify menu bar (or click on the three little dots on the playlist's home screen)
 * Hover over `Share` in the context menu and click `Copy Playlist URI`.

-Try not to type the URL incorrectly or input a private playlist because the error handling and user input validation are currently pretty crap (sorry, will fix all that soon).

 Please Slack me with any bugs or general complaints.
 This is my first Python project so be nice :)

 Enjoy!